-- recognise the foreign representative's right to act in the Cayman Islands on behalf, or in the name, of the debtor; - grant a stay of proceedings or the enforcement of a judgment against the debtor; - require certain persons with information concerning the debtor's business or affairs to be examined by, and produce documents to, the foreign representative; - order the turnover of the debtor's property to the foreign representative.
+- recognise the foreign representative's right to act in the Cayman Islands on behalf, or in the name, of the debtor; - grant a stay of proceedings or the enforcement of a judgment against the debtor; - require certain persons with information concerning the debtor's business or affairs to be examined by, and produce documents for, the foreign representative; and - order that the debtor's property be turned over to the foreign representative.

-In determining whether to make these orders, the Grand Court must look to assure an economic and expeditious administration of the debtor's estate, consistent with:
+In determining whether to make these orders, the Grand Court must aim to assure the economic and expeditious administration of the debtor's estate, consistent with:

-- the just treatment of all holders of claims wherever they are domiciled, in accordance with established principles of natural justice; - the protection of claims holders in the Cayman Islands against prejudice and inconvenience in the processing of claims in foreign proceedings; - the prevention of preferential or fraudulent dispositions of property in the debtor's estate; - the distribution of the estate among creditors substantially in accordance with the statutory order of priority; - the recognition and enforcement of security interests created by the debtor; - the non-enforcement of foreign taxes, fines and penalties; - comity (mutual recognition and co-operation concerning legal decisions).
+- the just treatment of all holders of claims wherever they are domiciled, in accordance with established principles of natural justice; - the protection of claim holders in the Cayman Islands against prejudice and inconvenience in the processing of claims in foreign proceedings; - the prevention of preferential or fraudulent dispositions of property in the debtor's estate; - the distribution of the estate among creditors, substantially in accordance with the statutory order of priority; - the recognition and enforcement of security interests created by the debtor; - the non-enforcement of foreign taxes, fines and penalties; - comity (mutual recognition and co-operation concerning legal decisions).